cyverse-austria/irods-client/README.md

 This repository provides a Docker image to run the iRODS (Integrated Rule-Oriented Data System) command line client (iCommands) version **4.3.x** on Ubuntu 22.04.
 It allows you to connect to an iRODS server from outside your local environment using environment variables to configure your connection.
+It can also deploy an iRODS REST API that can be queried for various tasks.

 ---